 I was being laughed at.
 In a large corporate conference room, twenty executives from the manufacturing company I worked for were literally laughing out loud.
 “You want us to love our customer?!
 What?
 Like ‘get in bed’ with our customer?!
 Ha ha ha!
 That is ridiculous!”

 Yes.
 I want you to love your customer.
+And you want customer engagement.
 Like you love your golf, your car, your best friend, wife, and your favorite team.
 If you are laughing like they were, then go ahead.
 Take a moment and laugh.
 But then I urge you to come back and keep reading because the companies who truly love their customers are laughing all the way to the bank.

 Purchasing is an emotional decision

 You might be a CEO or marketing executive when you go to work, but you don’t leave your humanity at the door.
 You take it with you everywhere you go.
 And so does your customer.
 It’s common knowledge that we buy from people we know, like and trust and not just from companies who have the product and service we are looking for at the lowest price.
 Purchasing is fundamentally an emotional process.

 We have an emotional relationship with our money, and we don’t like to see it go to waste.
 This is inherently the driver behind how we perceive value.
 Products and services have value when we feel like we paid less than the benefit we received.

 The challenge for companies is to make the shift from perceiving that value comes from the actual product or service to knowing that the value is a byproduct of how the customer ultimately experiences their interaction with the company and its offer.

 We stay for pleasure and run from pain